janhq/jan/docs/docs/specs/engineering/assistants.md

   "models": [                         // Defaults to "*" all models
       { ...model_0 }
   ],
-  "events": [],                       // Defaults to "*"
-  "metadata": {},                     // Defaults to {}
+  "instructions": "Be concise",       // A system prompt for the assistant "events": [],                       // Defaults to "*" "metadata": {},                     // Defaults to {}
   // "tools": [],                     // Coming soon